zahra-khan2/repo-zk/README.md

 # repo-zk
-Practicing version control in R
+Practicing version control in R.

-Practicing how to pull changes from GitHub to R
+Practicing how to pull changes from GitHub to R.